 When possible, students entering the university for the first time should submit information related to disability at least six weeks prior to enrollment so that reasonable accommodation can be arranged and delivered in a timely fashion.

 Having provided sufficient evidence of a disability and need for accommodation, a student may make official requests for accommodation through the Disability Services Office.
 The Director of Disability Services will consider the information (documentation) provided by the student, consult with faculty and/or other university officials as needed, and determined what constitutes reasonable accommodation(s) for the student’s disability.
 (See Section III for a definition of accommodation.)

-Accommodations not provided by the university of William & Mary include personal aids/devices and specialized transportation.
+Accommodations not provided by the university include personal aids/devices and specialized transportation.

 The Director will identify a list of approved accommodations in accordance with the manifestations of the disability, a copy of which will be shared with the student.
 For academic accommodations, following review and approval at the start of each semester of enrollment, the Director will prepare individual letters for each professor summarizing the approved accommodations relevant to his/her course.
-Whenever possible, these letters will be hand delivered by the student seeking assistance.
-Faculty and other university officials are then required to provide reasonable accommodation(s) in accordance with the Disability Services’ letter(s).
-If a professor or other university official does not agree to an accommodation request, the student should seek intervention through Disability Services.
+These letters will be emailed to the student and appropriate professors through a secure email program.
+Faculty and other university officials then are required to provide reasonable accommodation(s) in accordance with the Disability Services’ letter(s).
+If a professor or other university official does not agree to an accommodation request, the student should seek the assistance of the Director of Disability Services.

 In addition to academic accommodation, the Director makes accommodation determinations for other university programs and activities, such as athletics programs, and coordinates the efforts of university departments such as Facilities Management, Parking Services, Residence Life, Office of the Registrar, Athletics and Student Activities to address special access and service issues related to a student's educational experience.